hawkinsw/CPPTimes/OOPIntro.md

 }
 ```

-However, C++ gives us the `struct` as one of two ways to combine one or more variables of _different_ types to create a *compound* type (yes, you _can_ combine other compound types to form yet other compound types!).[^different_types] The `struct` declaring a new `Date` _type_ would look like:
+However, C++ gives us the `struct` as one of two ways to combine one or more variables of _different_ types to create a _compound_ type (yes, you _can_ combine other compound types to form yet other compound types!).[^different_types] The `struct` declaring a new `Date` _type_ would look like:

 [^different_types]: Notice the difference between a _data structure_ (which we usually abbreviate as `struct`) and an array and/or vector.
 It's really important: An array/vector can only hold a group of elements as long as they are the same type!
-In a `struct`, we can store elements in a group together even if they are not the same type!
+In a `struct`/`class`, we can store elements in a group together even if they are not the same type!

 ```C++
 struct Date {